Pecan Producers, Inc

 THE ROAD AHEAD

 The members of PPI all share a concern for the growth of the pecan industry and believe that with the thousands of acres of new orchards reaching the productive stage, and larger imports, new initiatives are required to increase the consumption of pecans on a national basis.
 The development of new exclusive markets for the members’ pecans is a high priority activity that is being aggressively pursued.
-PPI intends to grow and will be pleased to accept new members that appreciate the value of a fair price and market regardless of time of deliver.
+PPI intends to grow and will be pleased to accept new members that appreciate the value of a fair price and market regardless of time of delivery.